Visit Saumur in the Loire Valley

 Although best known for the Chateau de Saumur, this attractively located town has other attractions that will also detain you.

-Another renowned institution of Saumur is its riding school, founded in 1771 with the task of training the officers.
+Another renowned institution of Saumur is its riding school, founded in 1771 with the task of training officers.
 It was moved to Versailles in 1822, but in 1824 it was back to Saumur, where it still exists, making the city one of the main centres of riding around France, where horses follow a standardized training that lasts five years.
 The school conceived a horse show, the ‘Cadre Noir’, so called because the Knights (officers and NCOs) wear a completely black uniform and gold spurs.
-The show consists of figures in which the rider controls the horse from the ground using the long reins.
+The show consists of displays in which the rider controls the horse from the ground using long reins.

 In addition to his riding school, Saumur is now famous for another institution, namely its ‘Musée des blindés’ (Museum of arms), which preserves valuable collections of tanks, cannons and other vintage vehicles.

 A visit to Saumur is also an excellent opportunity to try the typical local cuisine particularly ‘fouées’ ( a kind of bread stuffed usually with goats cheese or pork), eels, ‘galipettes’ ( stuffed mushrooms) accompanied by the ‘Saumur Champigny’, rightly considered the best red wine of the Loire.

 History of Saumur

 The ‘Mur’ part of the name of the town probably derives from the fact that the caves and hills have the form of a ‘compact wall’; indeed, a real ‘defensive rampart,’ (from the Latin word ‘murus’ which not only means 'wall’, but also ‘bulwark’ suitable for defence).